 paer Power Lines: A Shimmering Art Pop Meditation on Grief

-Paer’s Art Pop Layers Pulsing Guitars and Lifted Rhodes into the Inner Conflict of Grief
+Paer’s Art Pop Layers Pulsing Guitars and Lifted Rhodes into a Sparkling, Introspective Sound

 When Los Angeles duo paer released their double single Power Lines in October 2025, it arrived as a quiet statement of intent.
 The title track wraps shimmering guitars around a deep emotional core.
 It feels like a secret shared between artist and listener.
 Months later its resonance hasn’t faded but deepened, its layered vocals making it modern Art Pop for headphone-first listening.
-This is a song that meets grief not with somber resignation, but with defiant, dream-like curiosity.
+Recorded in the duo’s backyard garage-turned-studio, it carries that intimacy with a defiant, dream-like curiosity.

 You can listen to our full playlist which contains the artist’s music, and know more about the artist’s work by scrolling down the page.

-How paer Turn the Weight of Grief into Art Pop on Power Lines
+How paer Turn Contradiction into the Art Pop of Power Lines

 Power Lines was the capstone to the duo’s ambitious first year of releases, and it crystallised their sound.
-The track is built on a foundation of contradictions, much like grief itself.
-It is a song about loss that feels full of life.
-It is a meditation on surrender that is also an act of resistance.
+The track is built on a foundation of contradictions.
+It is restless and calm at once, a meditation on surrender that is also an act of resistance.
 That very tension gives the track its pull, and it has earned a place in our rotation.

 Pulsing Guitars and Lifted Rhodes Map the Push and Pull of Letting Go

-On paer Power Lines, the arrangement is central to how the song embodies grief.
-The song is a study in contrasts, mirroring the inner conflict between holding on and letting go.
+On paer Power Lines, the arrangement does the storytelling.
+The song is a study in contrasts, mirroring the tug-of-war between holding on and letting go.
 Grounded, pulsing guitars create a steady, almost stubborn heartbeat through the verses.
-They are a sonic anchor in what the band calls “thick muds of deep feeling,” trudging through the difficult work of processing loss.
+They are a sonic anchor in the thick muds of deep feeling, carrying the listener through the song’s quiet undertow.

 Then the arrangement opens up.
 Lifted Rhodes lines float into the mix, bright and questioning against the darker backdrop.
 This is where the song’s dream-like quality takes shape.
 You can almost feel the borders between states of being begin to thin.
-The percussion punctuates these shifts with “sucker-punch drums” that startle the listener and demand engagement.
+The percussion punctuates these shifts with sucker-punch drums that startle the listener and demand engagement.
 This is the sound of acceptance being fought for, not passively received.
-As the duo put it, they aimed to capture “the delicate balance between resistance and acceptance,” and the track works toward that aim.
+The track reaches for the delicate balance between resistance and acceptance.

 The song’s refrain distills the conflict into one poignant lyric: “to be everything at once, to be nothing, in the same light.”
-It recognises the opposing truths one must hold after loss.
+It recognises the opposing truths one must hold in any season of change.
 That honesty, paired with a melody that moves between Art Pop and introspective Bedroom Pop, sits at the centre of paer‘s sound.

 The Duo’s Blend of Art Pop and Layered Art Rock Will Resonate With Fans of Perfume Genius and Grizzly Bear